OlivierAlgoet/powerplant-coding-challenge/README.md

 ### Backward pass

-similarly for the backward pass we have 2 options when a gasfired (Pmin) constraint presents itself:
+Similarly for the backward pass we have 2 options when a gasfired (Pmin) constraint presents itself:

 - Assign P as 0 --> Deactivate the plant
 - Assign P as Pmin --> Take all excess power from the plant